DeloitteDigitalUK/engineering/README.md

-# Engineering

-This repository contains public information about the [Deloitte Digital](https://deloittedigital.co.uk) Engineering team.
+Here you can find publicly available information about the [Deloitte Digital](https://deloittedigital.co.uk) UK Engineering team.

 Feel free to browse through the folders and documents to learn more.
 You can learn about: